atomist-attic/spring-sdm-seed/README.md

 # demo-sdm

-an Atomist demo software delivery machine
+an Atomist seed software delivery machine

 Instance of an Atomist Software Delivery Machine that can be used to automate delivery of Atomist automatiom-client projects, like SDMs.